pencil2d/pencil2d.github.io/doc/faq.md

 **EDIT > Selection > Flip X / Flip Y**

-## I have a Hi-DPi screen / high resolution desktop but the text in Pencil2D is all wonky / Icons are too small
+## I have a Hi-DPi screen / high resolution desktop, but text is wonky / icons are too small in Pencil2D

 User **Jeetman** has contributed with this small workaround while the development team improves compatibility with high resolution displays: